Thousands attend funeral of Egypt's Pope

 His task grew harder on New Year's Day last year when 23 people were killed in a bomb attack on a church in Alexandria that the authorities blamed on Islamic militants based in Gaza.

 Many Copts accused the government of failing to protect them from a clearly growing menace, a stance that sat uneasily with Shenouda's support for Mubarak.

-The sense that Shenouda had been overtaken by events grew with the uprising that overthrew Mubarak.
+The sense that Shenouda had been overtaken by events grew with the popular uprising that overthrew the autocratic leader in February last year.
 Some Muslim leaders also offered Mubarak their public support during his last days in office.

 Occasional sectarian clashes have erupted since the uprising and at least 25 people died in October when Christians fought military police in central Cairo.